usaid-cs/yesterday-i-learned/js-javascript.md

 ![Wat](http://i.imgur.com/IppKJ.jpg)

+The [ECMAScript 2018 specification](https://www.ecma-international.org/ecma-262/), for when you need to [dominate your enemies](https://rickandmorty.fandom.com/wiki/Raising_Gazorpazorp/Transcript).

 1. There is no difference between `npm install` and `npm i`.
 It is there because JS people type `npm install` so much.
 1. [Your workers cannot see your local storage.](https://dev.to/rdegges/please-stop-using-local-storage-1i04)
 1. [The event loop is very simple](https://www.youtube.com/watch?v=8aGhZQkoFbQ).
 If the *stack* is empty and there is something in the *task queue* (the stuff you put in with `setTimeout` or `setInterval`), then it puts the first task in the stack, and the stack runs your task.